xwal/awesome-stars/README.md

 - [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.
 - [MessageDisplayKit](https://github.com/xhzengAIB/MessageDisplayKit) - An IM App like WeChat App has to send text, pictures, audio, video, location messaging, managing local address book, share a circle of friends, drifting friends, shake a fun and more interesting features.
 - [LZAlbum](https://github.com/lzwjava/LZAlbum) - 基于 LeanCloud 的朋友圈，优雅地使用 LeanCloud
-- [lottie-ios](https://github.com/airbnb/lottie-ios) - An iOS library to natively render After Effects vector animations
 - [bluepill](https://github.com/linkedin/bluepill) - Bluepill is a reliable iOS testing tool that runs UI tests using multiple simulators on a single machine
 - [GYBootingProtection](https://github.com/liuslevis/GYBootingProtection) - A tool for detecting and repairting continuous launch crash of iOS App
-- [Aspects](https://github.com/steipete/Aspects) - Delightful, simple library for aspect oriented programming.
+- [Aspects](https://github.com/steipete/Aspects) - Delightful, simple library for aspect oriented programming in Objective-C and Swift.
 - [talk-ios](https://github.com/jianliaoim/talk-ios) - 简聊 iOS 源代码  (Source code of Talk for iOS https://jianliao.com )，  AppStore link
 - [keycastr](https://github.com/keycastr/keycastr) - KeyCastr, an open-source keystroke visualizer
 - [MMPlaceHolder](https://github.com/adad184/MMPlaceHolder) - A drop in solution to show UIView's size.
 Only one line code to use it.
 - [DACircularProgress](https://github.com/danielamitay/DACircularProgress) - DACircularProgress is a UIView subclass with circular UIProgressView properties.
-- [GCDWebServer](https://github.com/swisspol/GCDWebServer) - Lightweight GCD based HTTP server for OS X & iOS (includes web based uploader & WebDAV server)
+- [GCDWebServer](https://github.com/swisspol/GCDWebServer) - The #1 HTTP server for iOS, macOS & tvOS (also includes web based uploader & WebDAV server)
 - [LLWeChat](https://github.com/gyjzh/LLWeChat) - 实现IM基本功能，并且在细节、完成度、bugfree上媲美任何主流IM应用
 - [MMParallaxCell](https://github.com/adad184/MMParallaxCell) - A subclass of UITableViewCell to present the parallax effect
 - [Replace-iOS](https://github.com/MartinRGB/Replace-iOS) - Simply Implement Zee Young's animation